bitwiseshiftleft/factorio-router/README.md

 * If you remove a router I/O point, then undoing the removal with control-Z won't restore its connections or its trim settings (but will restore its request list).
 * The feature that automatically connects router I/O points to chests triggers (when turned on in map settings) even when the router and chest were built from a blueprint where they're intentionally not connected.

+## Compatibility

+This mod should be compatible with:
+* Krastorio 2
+* Space Exploration
+* Pyanodon's Alternative Energy (and possibly other Py setups)
+* Bob's Logistics
+* SeaBlock
+* Industrial Revolution 3
+* Black Rubber Belts
+* Picker Dollies

 ## TODO list

 See TODO.md on the github.
 Some notable todo items:
 * Better graphics
 * Bring manual routers back to the polish level of smart ones, and re-enable them.
 * Localization to languages other than English
-* Integration with K2 and SE (working but needs more testing), pY, IR, AB, 248k, EI, etc
+* Integration with 248k, EI, etc
 * Test and polish interactions
 * Allow manual routers to request items when negative instead of positive, in the style of LTN
 * Add routers with 2 lanes in each direction?
 This is even more unbalanced but probably doesn't hurt UPS much.